choptastic/fed/README.markdown

 It's perfectly common to use a different editor for different projects and languages.
 Therefore, you can configure, for example, Erlang and Lisp projects to use `emacs` while you'd prefer to use `vim` for PHP, Python.

+### What if I want to provide switches to my default editor

+In the "Editor of choice", you can enter switches with the command.
+For example, you could choose to enable "lisp mode" in vim by making the default editor `vim -l`.

+Then any `fed` commands would be translated to `vim -l filename`

 ## License